 Go to our project resources to access the databases.

-Based on the relevant national and/or regional policies identified by World Cancer Research Fund International, Work Package 3 will then focus on establishing ‘state of the art’ in terms of existing evidence regarding effective measures to prevent overweight and obesity among adolescents, investigate changes in overweight and obesity rates as well as EBRB across countries over time.
+Based on the relevant national and/or regional policies identified by World Cancer Research Fund International, work package 3 under the leadership of the Norwegian Institute of Public Health, will then focus on establishing ‘state of the art’ in terms of existing evidence regarding effective measures to prevent overweight and obesity among adolescents, investigate changes in overweight and obesity rates as well as EBRB across countries over time.